tegeling/ConsentTools/README.md

 All flows are triggered when HasOptedOutOfEmail field of a Lead, Contact or PersonAccount is changed.
 They invoke HasOptedOutOfEmailSub to update related consent records and set the status either to Opt In or Opt Out.

+### LeadTriggerPhoneOptOut, ContactTriggerPhoneOptOut and PersonAccountTriggerPhoneOptOut

+All flows are triggered when DoNotCall field of a Lead, Contact or PersonAccount is changed.
+They invoke HasOptedOutOfPhoneSub to update related consent records and set the status either to Opt In or Opt Out.

 ### IndividualTriggerCleanup

 To easily cleanup an Individual record, this flow iterates through all related privacy objects and removes related records.
 The flow can be started via a Record Update (like a button action).